Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models

 \subsection{Motivations and Contributions}

-Overcoming the above fundamental challenges posed by physics-agnostic LAMs in wireless communications requires a paradigm shift, i.e., the integration of underlying electromagnetic physics into their design and training lifecycle.
-Simply scaling up existing models or datasets without considering the unique nature of the physical layer is unlikely to yield robust, efficient, and trustworthy WFMs.
-EIT provides the necessary theoretical underpinning for this integration which offers a principled way for modeling realistic EM wave propagation and interaction with the environment, and characterizing the behavior of advanced antenna systems, as well as understanding the fundamental limits considering physical constraints.
-Therefore, we leverage the EIT framework to guide the development of WFMs that are not merely statistical learners but possess an intrinsic understanding of electromagnetic principles.
-This physics-informed approach is essential for building models that are accurate, generalizable across diverse physical environments, and efficient in their operation.
+To overcome the challenges posed by physics-agnostic LAMs, a fundamental evolution of wireless AI is required to embed EM physics directly into the design and training lifecycle of LAMs.
+Relying solely on scaling up existing LAMs fails to capture the unique physics of wireless channels.
+EIT bridges this gap by providing a principled theoretical basis.
+It provides a principled framework for modeling realistic wave propagation and characterizing advanced MIMO systems, while ensuring adherence to fundamental EM limits.
+This physics-grounded strategy is essential for building efficient and generalizable WFMs.

-Against the above background, in this article, we present a tri-level electromagnetic information theory (EIT)-guided self-supervised pre-training (SPT) framework to systematically embed EM physics into WFMs.
+Against the above background, in this article, we develop EIT-guided WFMs that are not merely statistical learners but possess an implicit encoding of EM principles.
+Specifically, we propose a tri-level EIT-guided self-supervised pre-training (SPT) framework to systematically embed EM physics into WFMs.
 This EIT-SPT framework injects physical information through three synergistic layers: 1) an EM-compliant data genesis layer utilizing EIT to generate datasets reflecting realistic EM phenomena; 2) a physics-informed architecture layer employing model structures capable of adapting to EM field continuity and spatial dependencies; and 3) a first-principle induced pre-training layer designing SPT tasks rooted in EIT principles to instill physical causality into feature learning.
 We demonstrate the practical efficacy and benefits of the proposed EIT-SPT framework through compelling case studies in key 6G frontier scenarios, i.e., holographic channel estimation and high-precision wireless positioning.
-These case studies validate that EIT-SPT enables WFMs to achieve significant performance gains and remarkable data efficiency by leveraging an intrinsic understanding of EM physics.
+These case studies validate that EIT-SPT enables WFMs to achieve significant performance gains and remarkable data efficiency.
 Moreover, we identify and discusses critical open research issues and future directions, paving the way for continued innovation in Wireless AI.